Take a look around the Kirkstyle Inn and Rooms, the little pub in the country that’s perfect for a weekend getaway

 There was a gentle bustle of activity as the Inn was prepared for the day ahead, and a fresh cup of coffee was brought over to me towards the end of my breakfast.

-By the end of our breakfast, we were both feeling very full but set for the day ahead of us.
+By the end of breakfast, I was very full indeed but set for the day ahead.

-A last minute invitation to stay for Sunday lunch meant that we could return to our room to relax for a while after a quick stroll around the village.
+A last minute invitation to stay for Sunday lunch meant that I could return to the bedroom to relax for a while after a quick stroll around the village.

 Things to Do near the Kirkstyle Inn